lauris/lauris.github.com/_posts/2014-08-26-fishing-records-in-latvia.md

 category: fishing
 ---

 Fishing is one of my biggest hobbies and I try to get near freshwaters as often as I can.
 Latvia is full of amazing lakes and rivers that are scattered with anglers trying to get that big catch.
-I have made a small list of fishing records in Latvia.
-This list doesn't feature all records, just the most interesting ones.
+I noticed that there is no information in English about fishing records in Latvia, so I made a small list.
+This list doesn't feature all records, just those that seemed interesting to me.

 <!-- more -->